Bspangehl/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)

 2. Calculate and report the **mean** and **median** total number of steps taken per day
-Mean of total number of steps taken per day: 1.0766 &times; 10<sup>4</sup>.
+Mean of total number of steps taken per day:
+10766.188679.
-Median of total number of steps taken per day: 10765.
+Median of total number of steps taken per day:
+10765.

 ### What is the average daily activity pattern?